Everything you need to know about Chris Froome's salbutamol case - Cycling Weekly

 The drug opens the airways in the lungs to help breathing.
 It is usually administered via an oral inhaler.

 Froome has a known history of suffering with asthma and uses salbutamol to manage his symptoms.
 Team Sky said in a statement that Froome suffered from ‘acute asthma symptoms’ during the final week of the Vuelta.
-A team doctor advised Froome to take an increased dose of salbutamol to help alleviate his symptoms.
+A team doctor advised Froome to take an increased dose of salbutamol – still within the permissible doses – to help alleviate his symptoms.

 Froome’s use of an inhaler received attention in June 2014, when he was filmed using it during the Critérium du Dauphiné.